Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Related Work

 \section{Related Work}

 Confidentiality protection for business data has received much less research attention than confidentiality for surveys of individuals.
-Two of the most popular classical techniques used in practice are cell suppression \cite{cox1980} and EZS noise infusion \cite{ezs}.
-As discussed in Section \ref{subsec:da}, cell suppression is combined with a sensitivity measure such as the $p\%$ rule \cite{cox1981} to identify sensitive cells, with the goal of protecting inference up to a pre-specified relative error.
-Additional cells must also be suppressed so that the sensitive cells cannot be inferred from the remaining cells via linear algebraic techniques.
-Cell suppression significantly reduces data availability and is not robust to multiple agencies publishing data independently.
+Popular classical techniques are cell suppression \cite{cox1980,cox1981}, EZS noise infusion \cite{ezs} and synthetic data \cite{pistner2018synthetic, kinney2011towards}.
+Cell suppression is the only one with a formal attack model -- an adversary without external information who is restricted to linear operations and should not be able to guess true values to within $p\%$ (where $p$ is a privacy parameter)\cite{cox1980,cox1981}.
 EZS multiplicative noise \cite{ezs} is another relative error protection scheme.
 It was evaluated by Yang et al. \cite{yangezs}, who found that it underprotects small cells and adds significant distortions to large aggregates.

 One of the earliest formal approaches to business data confidentiality was proposed by Haney et al. \cite{haney}.
-They modified pure and approximate DP to provide relative error protections for confidential aggregates using multiplicative Laplace noise and also additive noise via the smooth sensitivity framework \cite{nissim2007smooth}.
+They modified pure- and approximate-DP to provide relative error protections for confidential aggregates using multiplicative Laplace noise and also additive noise via the smooth sensitivity framework \cite{nissim2007smooth}.
 Seeman et al. \cite{splittingmech} generalized this idea with zero-Concentrated DP (zCDP) \cite{zcdp} and introduced the \emph{splitting mechanism} that repeatedly uses any arbitrary underlying zCDP mechanisms to protect data.